You are here

 Where it is technically possible to identify an individual based on the information, but doing so is not practicable, because of: the cost, difficulty, practicality and likelihood of a person or entity doing so, that individual will generally be regarded as not ‘reasonably identifiable’.
 For example if the cost of reasonably identifying an individual is overly expensive or resource intensive, that individual would be regarded as not reasonably identifiable.

 Personal information relates only to natural persons and in most circumstances it will not apply to deceased persons.
-However, where information is provided in a business or professional capacity is also personal information, the APPs will apply.
+However, information about individuals provided in a business or professional capacity is personal information, and will be protected by the APPs.

 Types of information collected by IHPA